milannvidia/private_message_exchange_bulletin_board/README.md

 ## To run the project

+All dependecies can be found in the corresponding pom.xml files.

 First run ServerMain.
 Then run Client main.

 this will start the server, and two instances of a client who can communicate.

+Any questions? feel free to ask.